The best long-term strategy for making money in the stock market is: “Buy low expectations and sell high expectations.”

 There are two key challenges to executing this strategy:

-1. Measure the true profitability of the business, which requires translating accounting data into economic earnings, to understand its historical cash flows.
+1. Measure the true profitability of the business.
+Details on how we do that are here: translating accounting data into economic earnings.

 For more details on how we find stocks with “low expectations” as well as super-high expectations, see Investment Strategy 101.